AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-345-->

-*  {{ site.data.var.ee }} now provides validation error messages when you try to add a product URL key with a trailing hyphen.
+*  Adobe Commerce now provides validation error messages when you try to add a product URL key with a trailing hyphen.
 Informative tooltip text is also available.

 <!--- ACP2E-267-->